 There is an editor-based interactive interface to XSG which is useful in trying out variations of sentences when developing an application.
-It is called 1do.
+It is called ldo.
+It works on Linux/Unix and Windows when Vim is the editor, and on Windows when Kedit is the editor.
 In interactive mode with XSG you can type:

-ldo File.
+1do File.

 This will open up File with the editor.
-Then you can place the cursor on the first line of any sentence (the cursor need not be at the beginning of the sentence) and press F6.
+Then you can place the cursor on the first line of any sentence (the cursor need not be at the beginning of the sentence) and press g for Vim or F6 for Kedit.
 Then XSG will parse that sentence and show the results in sg.out.
-When you press F3 in the editor, you will return to editing File in the same spot you were.
+Then when you press e for Vim or F3 for Kedit, you will return to editing File in the same spot you were.

-You can edit and change sentences in File, in order to experiment with variations of them, and again press F6 to parse them.
+You can edit and change sentences in File, in order to experiment with variations of them, and again press g (Vim) or F6 (Kedit) to parse them.
 As long as you do not save the file, when you return from sg.out, File will be in its original state (before you made a variation of the test sentence).

-When you are editing File in 1do mode, you can press F3 to return to the XSG command line.
+When you are editing File in 1do mode, you can press e (Vim) or F3 (Kedit) to return to the XSG command line.
 This will leave the file in its original state, even if you have made changes - as long as you do not save the file.
+This is very useful for experimenting with variations in the form of the sentence.
 Of course you may want to save the file, because you have found some useful variations of sentences to work on later.